 Distracted Driving Awareness Program

-This may be one event that can “Saves A Life”.
+This may be one event that can “Save A Life”.

-The “Save A Life Tour” includes 8 hours of 40’ of multimedia Distracted Driving information, including 2 Distracted and Driving Simulators, as well as two 50 minute lecture presentations.
+The “Save A Life Tour” includes eight hours of multimedia distracted driving information, including two distracted driving simulators, and two fifty minute lecture presentations.

 THE DISTRACTED DRIVING PROGRAM was developed due to distracted driving becoming an increasingly large problem on our nations roadways in recent years.
 We are committed to educating all individuals that attend this program about the dangers of this serious life-threatening practice, through the use of cutting-edge technology, video display, and live personal presentation and interaction.